Extended Stochastic Block Models with Application to Criminal Networks: Introduction

-Among the generative models for learning groups of nodes in network data, the stochastic block model (\textsc{sbm}) \citep{Holland_1983,Nowicki_2001} is arguably the most widely implemented and well--established formulation, owing also to its balance between simplicity and flexibility \citep{abbe2017,lee2019}.
-In \textsc{sbm}s, the probability of an edge between two nodes only depends on their cluster memberships, thus allowing efficient inference on node groups and on block probabilities --- which can also characterize disassortative, core--periphery or weak community patterns, and combinations of such structures \citep{fortunato2016}.
-These desirable properties have motivated extensive theory \citep{zhao2012,bickel2013,olhede2014,noroozi2020} and various generalizations \citep{tallberg_2004,kemp_2006,handcock2007,air_2008,karrer2011, schmidt_2013,newman2016,sengupta2018,geng_2019,stanley2019} of the original \textsc{sbm}.
+Among the generative models for learning groups of nodes in network data, the stochastic block model (\textsc{sbm}) \citep{Holland_1983,Nowicki_2001} is arguably the most widely implemented and well-established formulation, owing also to its balance among simplicity and flexibility \citep{abbe2017,lee2019}.
+In \textsc{sbm}s, the probability of an edge only depends on the cluster memberships of the two involved nodes, thus allowing efficient inference on node groups and on block probabilities --- which can also characterize disassortative, core-periphery or weak community patterns, and combinations of such structures \citep{fortunato2016}.
+These desirable properties have motivated extensive theory \citep{zhao2012,bickel2013,olhede2014,noroozi2020} and various generalizations of the \textsc{sbm} \citep{tallberg_2004,kemp_2006,handcock2007,air_2008,karrer2011, schmidt_2013,newman2016,white2016,sengupta2018,rastelli2018,geng_2019,stanley2019,fosdick2019}.

-Most of the above extensions aim at addressing two fundamental open issues with classical \textsc{sbm}s, that also arise in criminal networks.
-First, in real--world applications the number of underlying groups is typically unknown and has to be learned from the data.
-Therefore, classical \textsc{sbm} formulations based on a fixed and pre--specified number of groups \citep{Holland_1983,Nowicki_2001} are conceptually unappealing in precluding uncertainty quantification on the unknown number of non--empty clusters, while state--of--the--art model selection procedures for choosing this quantity \citep[][]{le2015,saldana2017,wang2017,chen2018,li2020network} led to mixed and biased results when applied to realistic criminal networks in the simulation studies reported in Section~\ref{sec_4}.
-The second important problem is that, as discussed in Section \ref{sec_1}, it is common to observe external and possibly error--prone node attributes that may effectively inform the grouping mechanism.
+Part of these extensions aim at addressing two relevant open issues with classical \textsc{sbm}s, that also arise in criminal networks.
+First, in real-world applications the number of underlying groups is typically not known and has to be inferred from the data.
+Therefore, classical \textsc{sbm} formulations based on a fixed and pre-specified number of groups \citep{Holland_1983,Nowicki_2001} are conceptually unappealing in precluding uncertainty quantification on the unknown number of non-empty clusters, while state-of-the-art model selection procedures for choosing this quantity \citep[][]{le2015,saldana2017,wang2017,chen2018,li2020network} led to mixed and biased results when applied to realistic criminal networks in the simulation studies reported in Section~\ref{sec_4}.
+The second important problem is that, as discussed in Section \ref{sec_1}, it is common to observe external and possibly error-prone node attributes that may effectively inform the grouping mechanism.
 Hence, \textsc{sbm}s require extensions to include such information in the partitioning process.